-The Behavioral Health and Early Learning Career Foundations Certificate provides early learning educators and rising behavioral health professionals with the initial content, skills, and dispositions to support children and their caregivers through trauma-sensitive and developmentally appropriate practices.
+The Behavioral Health, and Early Learning1-Year Certificate of Completion provides early learning educators and rising behavioral health professionals with the initial content, skills, and dispositions to support children and their caregivers through trauma-sensitive and developmentally appropriate practices.
 Required coursework will address the social, emotional, and therapeutic needs of children and those who care for them.

 This certificate prepares rising educators and behavioral health professionals for initial employment opportunities that include classroom teaching, social work family advocacy, human and social services, and therapeutic support.
-Courses required for Behavioral Health and Early Learning align with requirements for the AAS in Behavioral Health and the AAS in Early Childhood education.
+Courses required for Behavioral Health, and Early Learning align with requirements for the AAS in Behavioral Health and the AAS in Early Childhood education.